Two Little Horns in Daniel rise with different circumstances, can these apply to the same person?

 But what really convinced me Whitefield is wrong, the ships of Kittim in Daniel 11:30 would not oppose the Antichrist, because he becomes the big mouth ruler of the Grecian Roman Empire (Dan.
 7:19-27; Rev. 13:1-5).
 Therefore, the ships of Kittim (Rome, Cyprus, “from the west”) would be in his fleet supporting him.
 But the text says they opposed the little horn, which is precisely what history says happened to Antiochus, when the Roman emissary Popillius Laenas used them to stop Antiochus’ invasion of Egypt.
 Therefore, Whitefield’s argument must be incorrect.

 But that does not make those who only see Antiochus in Daniel 8:9-27 correct.
 True his rise “toward the south, toward the east, and toward the Glorious Land” and Daniel 11:21-35 fits Antiochus well, Daniel 8:10-27; 11:36-45; 12:1-12 do not.

-I suggest a third option, a synthesis where Antiochus is referred to, but immediately it telescopes to the Antichrist.
+I suggest a third option, a synthesis where Antiochus is referred to, but a dual fulfillment where some aspects are in both but others telescopes to the Antichrist.